Try the App

 The 2025 Frontiers study used structural equation modeling to identify which early life factors most strongly predict kindergarten outcomes.
 Key findings include:

-"Approximately 90% of brain development occurs by age five, making the preschool years critical for establishing the foundation for lifelong learning."
+A child's brain reaches about 90% of its adult size by age five (First Things First), making the preschool years critical for establishing the foundation for lifelong learning.

 How Many Children Enter Kindergarten Unprepared?